 A Board Diversity Policy, setting out the approach to diversity on the appointment of members and composition of the Board, is published on the website www.greateasternlife.com.
-In the appointment of Directors, the policy embraces the diversity of skills, knowledge, experience including familiarity in the Company's core markets, age, gender and length of service as well as merit and independence.
-The Board annually assesses the gender representation on the

-Board as well as its members' competency profiles, and determines the collective skills required for the Board and the Board Committees to discharge their responsibilities effectively.
+In the appointment of Directors, the policy embraces the diversity of skills, knowledge, experience including familiarity in the Company's core markets, age, gender and length of service, as well as merit and independence.
+The Board annually assesses the gender representation on the Board as well as its members' competency profiles, and determines the collective skills required for the Board and the Board Committees to discharge their responsibilities effectively.
 The same factors are taken into consideration in respect of the re-appointment of Directors.

 The Company's Directors have diverse backgrounds, experience and qualifications, and bring a wide range of commercial and financial experience to the Board.
-Collectively, they provide the necessary business acumen, knowledge, capabilities and core competencies to the Company, including industry knowledge in insurance (such as key products and customers), and actuarial science, investment and asset management (including real estate and property), knowledge in banking, accounting, finance, strategy formulation, management experience, sustainability, risk management, technology, transformation management, taxation, law, familiarity with regulatory requirements and knowledge of cybersecurity risks.
+Collectively, they provide the necessary business acumen, knowledge, capabilities and core competencies to the Company, including industry knowledge in insurance (such as key products and customers), investment and asset management (including real estate and property), banking (including key products and customers), accounting, finance, strategy formulation, business acumen, management experience, regulatory requirements, risk management, law, cyber risk, ESG and sustainability and artificial intelligence.
 Several Directors also have experience in jurisdictions outside Singapore, such as Malaysia, Indonesia and Greater China.
 At least one of the Directors has experience in the insurance industry.
 The diversity of experience and competencies of the Directors enhance the effectiveness of the Board in discharging its responsibilities.
-Female representation on the Board is currently 17%.
+Female representation on the Board is currently 20%.